karthik101/30loops-user-docs/30loops-user-docs/rest_api.rst

     :param account: The name of a account, a short descriptive word.
     :param label: The resource type, eg: repository, db, app
     :param resource: The name of the resource.
-    :status 204: The resource was succesfully deleted.
+    :status 204: The resource was successfully deleted.

     **Example Request:**